thanasisn/SDR_enhancement_LAP/article/article_doc.md

 An example of the identification of CE events for a selected day is given in the Figure, where the daily course of the cloud-free reference irradiance and the CE and ECE thresholds are shown along with the actual GHI measurements.
+Three sky-camera images at the bottom illustrate the cloud conditions during the highest ECE events (a and c), while (b) shows the conditions where clouds caused a substantial reduction in GHI.
-The GHI data in the periods 7:30 -- 8:30 and after 14:00 are very close to the modeled cloud-free GHI (light blue line) thus were identified as cloud-free instances.
-There is some ambiguity for the data points laying between the CE threshold and the cloud-free irradiance, which are not identified as CE events.
+The GHI data in the periods 7:30 -- 8:30 and after 14:00 are very close to the modeled cloud-free GHI (purple line) thus were identified as cloud-free instances.
+There is some ambiguity for the data points lying between the CE threshold and the cloud-free irradiance, which are not identified as CE events.
 These data points correspond to cases either with AOD below the one assumed in the model, or with very small OI.

-In addition, we provide in Figure an example scatter plot between the measured GHI and the modeled cloud-free irradiance for one year (2005), where the CE and ECE events are clearly grouped above the cloud-free irradiance (approximated with the green line).
-The grey colored data points above this line correspond to the ambiguous data points discussed above.
-Finally, the black belt just below the green line is formed from data measured mainly under cloud-free conditions,conditions with the spread likely caused by the short-term variability of AOD.
+In addition, we provide in Figure an example scatter plot between the measured GHI and the modeled cloud-free irradiance for year 2005, where the CE and ECE events are clearly grouped above the cloud-free irradiance (approximated with the green line).
+The gray colored data points above this line correspond to the ambiguous data points discussed above.
+Finally, the black belt just below the green line is formed from data measured mainly under cloud-free conditions, with the spread likely caused by the short-term variability of AOD.
 A small fraction of these data corresponds also to cases with thin cirrus clouds causing weak attenuation of GHI, often indistinguishable from the attenuation by aerosols.

 ![Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one-minute steps.
-The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
+The red line shows the modeled threshold for the detection of CE events, which are denoted with gray circles.
 The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
 The purple line is the modeled cloud-free irradiance.
-The dark yellow line is the solar constant of 1367\\,\\text{W}/\\text{m}\^{2}.](media/rId35.png){width="4.436619641294838in" height="4.54929571303587in"}
+The dark yellow line is the solar constant of 1367\\,\\text{W}/\\text{m}\^{2}.
+The three sky images below the figure are taken at three characteristic instances (a, b, c) denoted on the figure with vertical dashed lines.](media/rId35.png){width="4.436619641294838in" height="4.54929571303587in"}

 Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one-minute steps.
-The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
+The red line shows the modeled threshold for the detection of CE events, which are denoted with gray circles.
 The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
 The purple line is the modeled cloud-free irradiance.
 The dark yellow line is the solar constant of $1367\,\text{W}/\text{m}^{2}$.
+The three sky images below the figure are taken at three characteristic instances (a, b, c) denoted on the figure with vertical dashed lines.

 ![Figure 2.4: Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
-The over-irradiance for CE and ECE events is colour coded, while the remaining data points are shown in black.
-The reference green line goes through the origin with a slope of one.](media/rId39.png){width="5.833333333333333in" height="3.6280479002624673in"}
+The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.
+The reference green line goes through the origin with a slope of unity.](media/rId39.png){width="5.833333333333333in" height="3.6280479002624673in"}

 Figure 2.4: Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
-The over-irradiance for CE and ECE events is colour coded, while the remaining data points are shown in black.
-The reference green line goes through the origin with a slope of one.
+The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.
+The reference green line goes through the origin with a slope of unity.

 # 3 Results

-Following the application of the above discussed methodology to the entire dataset ($6$ million of one-minute GHI measurements), $2.32\,\%$ were identified as CE events and $0.036\,\%$ as ECE events.
+Following the application of the above discussed methodology to the entire dataset ($> 6$ million of one-minute GHI measurements),
+$2.32\,\%$ were identified as CE events and $0.036\,\%$ as ECE events.
 The highest recorded GHI due to CE was $1416.6\,\text{W}/\text{m}^{2}$ on 24 May 2007 at a SZA of ${19.9}^{\circ}$ corresponding to OI of
 $369.3\,\text{W}/\text{m}^{2}$ or $35.3\,\%$ above the threshold.
-The strongest CE event of $53\,\%$ above the cloud-free threshold was observed on 28 October 2016 at a SZA of ${59.2}^{\circ}$ with a GHI value of $861.8\,\text{W}/\text{m}^{2}$ and a OI of
+The strongest CE event of $53\,\%$ above the cloud-free threshold was observed on 28 October 2016 at a SZA of ${59.2}^{\circ}$ with a GHI of
+$861.8\,\text{W}/\text{m}^{2}$ and a OI of
 $298.4\,\text{W}/\text{m}^{2}$.
 Both cases are also ECE events with
 $131.2\,\text{W}/\text{m}^{2}$ and $161.5\,\text{W}/\text{m}^{2}$ above
 the TSI at TOA for the same SZA, respectively.
 In the following sections